Battle of Walcourt: Aftermath

 The battle (the only notable incident in the whole campaign), was sharp and bloody; there had within living memory been no equally serious encounter between the English and French.
-French losses are estimated at 2,000, and six guns; Allied casualties numbered between 100–700.
+French losses are estimated at 2,000, and six guns; Allied casualties numbered between 100 and 700.
 Prince of Waldeck commended the 39-year-old Marlborough to William who " … in spite of his youth" had shown great military aptitude; on 5 September (26 August O.S), in recognition of his endeavours, William awarded Marlborough the lucrative colonelcy of the 7th Foot (later the Royal Fusiliers).

 Humières had been humiliated, but due to an infectious disease among his soldiers, Waldeck made little attempt to follow up his success.
 Mortality was highest among the English since they had not yet learned to build huts and to therefore keep themselves dry and warm.
 For a few days the two armies remained face to face, cannonading one another at intervals, but no further fighting occurred.
 Humières returned to the region of the Scheldt fortresses, and Waldeck to Brussels.

 The victory at Walcourt had bolstered Allied confidence; but Humières, dubbed le maréchal sans lumière by his colleagues, found himself disgraced.
 Before Humières went into winter quarters, he detached four battalions of Gardes françaises to march to the Rhineland, where in 1689 Louis' outnumbered forces faced their greatest challenge.
 But by 1690, the main seat of action of the war returned to Flanders.
 For this campaign, however, King Louis entrusted command of the theatre to the duc de Luxembourg, who, on 1 July, fought his tactical masterpiece at the Battle of Fleurus.